 While not pursuing MANTA initiatives, working on his blog, or spending time with family, Ernie enjoys woodturning and motorcycles.

-Bob Foreman has worked with LexisNexis and the open source big data HPCC Systems technology platform and the ECL programming language for more than 9 years, and has been a technical trainer for over 25 years.
+Bob Foreman has worked with LexisNexis and the open source big data HPCC Systems technology platform and the ECL programming language for more than 10 years, and has been a technical trainer for more than 25 years.
 He is the developer and designer of the HPCC Systems Online Training Courses, and is the Senior Instructor for all classroom and remote training.
-This includes: Introduction to ECL (Part 1 and 2) – Concepts and Queries, the Extract, Transform and Load (ETL) Process, Advanced ECL (Part 1 and 2) – Working with Relational Data, Super files, Working with XML, and Free-form Text Parsing, ROXIE ECL – Indexes and Queries, Complex Query Development, and Applied ECL – ECL Code Generation Tools.
-He has over 30 years of industry experience in training, consulting, and technical writing with RDBMS platforms and most recently Big Data.
-Bob earned his A.S. in Electronic Engineering and was a Cryptologic Technician in US Navy for 5 years.
+In addition to being one of HPCC Systems favorite Trainers, Bob has more than 30 years of industry experience in training, consulting and technical writing with RDBMS platforms and most recently large scale data technology.

 Nadja Herger is a Data Scientist at Thomson Reuters Labs, based in Switzerland.
 She is primarily focusing on Deep Learning PoCs within the Labs, where she is working on applied NLP projects in the legal and news domains, applying her skills to text classification, metadata extraction, and summarization tasks.
 Before joining Thomson Reuters, she obtained her Ph.D. in Climate Science from the University of New South Wales, Australia.
 She has successfully made the transition from working with Spatio-temporal data to working with text-based data on the job.
 Nadja is passionate about education, which is reflected in her ongoing mentorship of students within Thomson Reuters, as well as South African students from previously disadvantaged groups who are aspiring to get into Data Science.